SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 # Implement The Read More Function

+Angular-Components-Lab-9
+Angular-Components-Lab-10

 Each time we click on `readMore()` we have to **increase** the article description length with 250 symbols and, if the new length is **more** than the **actual** description length, we have to change **both boolean** properties accordingly.

 If the new length is **less** than the actual, we have to **change** the description to show.

 The following image is blurred.

 Try to implement the logic yourself:

 [image assetsSrc="Angular-Components(2).png" /]

-[/slide]

-[slide hideTitle]

-# Implement The ToggleImage Function
+## Implement The ToggleImage Function

 Each time we click on "**Show Image**" we have to switch the boolean property to **true** and change the **image title** to "**Hide Image**".